RamyaChinnadurai/100DaysOfCode/Day3 - Twitter name/Readme.md

 This cron runs for every 1 minute, and the new profile name is updated dynamically.
 New profile name is consoled in cloud watch.

-I have used another service [AWS System Manager(SSM)](https://www.amazonaws.cn/en/systems-manager/).
-In order to avoid the exposure of explicit keys.
+I have used service [AWS System Manager(SSM)](https://www.amazonaws.cn/en/systems-manager/) to avoid the exposure of explicit keys.

 Finally, my work is done.
-Link to the [source code](https://github.com/RamyaChinnadurai/100DaysOfCode/tree/master/Day3%20-%20Twitter%20name).
+Here is the link to the [source code](https://github.com/RamyaChinnadurai/100DaysOfCode/tree/master/Day3%20-%20Twitter%20name).

 For any doubts, suggestions and feedback contact me in my twitter profile [@code_rams](https://twitter.com/code_rams).
 Hope you enjoyed and find this useful.
 Thanks for reading.